CAN Bus Wiring Diagram, a Basics Tutorial

 - The increase in data transmission volumes in vehicles (including the time taken when flashing new firmware to vehicles) saw CAN bus utilization design issues.
 The introduction of CAN with Flexible Data-rate, or simply CAN FD, in 2012 was done to increase data throughput.
 To do this the data packet size was increased from a maximum of eight bytes to a maximum of 64 bytes.
 In CAN FD the bit transmission rate may be increased during the data byte transmission portion of the packet, hence the name Flexible Data-rate.

 CAN Bus Specifications

 The Bosch CAN specification used to be listed on a Bosch CAN literature web page, but that page has disappeared.
-Plus Bosch did provided a link to their orginal CAN FD specification, however, that link has disappeared as well.
-Until Bosch makes those specs available again use the ISO 11898 documents if possible, alternatively the orginal Bosch CAN specifications are temporarily available here for historical purposes:
+Plus Bosch did provide a link to their original CAN FD specification, however, that link has disappeared as well.
+Until Bosch makes those specs available again use the ISO 11898 documents if possible, alternatively the original Bosch CAN specifications are temporarily available here for historical purposes: